 What Is a Breakfast Burrito?

-Burrito is a type of Mexican wrap.
+A burrito is a type of Mexican wrap.
 It consists of various savory fillings wrapped inside a large tortilla sheet.

-Burrito fillings vary depending on the chefs, but they’re often wholesome as they include protein, starch, fiber, and fresh vegetables.
+Burrito fillings vary depending on the chef, but they’re often wholesome as they include protein, starch, fiber, and fresh vegetables.
 The most common fillings are cooked meat, beans, rice, cheese, pico de gallo, and guacamole.

-Is Breakfast Burrito Healthy?
+Are Breakfast Burritos Healthy?